PrestaShop/docs/webservice/tutorials/testing-webservice-postman.md

 ### Import a collection

-Open Postman, and choose "File > import".
+Open Postman, and choose "File > Import".
 Then navigate to the cloned repository, and import a `JSON` collection.

 The collection will be available in the sidebar:

 ![Postman sidebar](../assets/postman01.png)

-### Set the Webservice url and authorization key
+### Set the Webservice URL and authorization key

 Click on the collection title (`PrestaShop Webservice Demo Resource`), and navigate in the `Variables` tab: